asulibraries/islandora-repo/README.md

 - All EC2 instances have static Elastic Block volumes associated with them (8GB each)
 - The webserver also has a related S3 bucket (asulibdev-islandora-bucket) which is currently being used for islandora_bagger to send preservation bags.
 It has a automatic rule to push to Glacier after 30 days of inactivity.
 - An RDS MYSQL instance has also been provisioned and connection is allowed to the webserver for the purpose of hosting the drupal database.
 In the future, additional RDS instances can be created for the gemini database, matomo database.
 (The Riprap database is currently being integrated with the Drupal database).
 You can connect to the RDS instance from the webserver EC2 instance manually like `mysql -u drupal8 -p -h islandora-drupal.cvznsvixsvec.us-west-2.rds.amazonaws.com --port 3306`
+- If configuration changes have been made, you'll need to import config/sync and then do a partial import on the config for that env

 # Updating existing components
 ## Islandora modules